-Illinois federal courts are fertile ground for a specific type of copyright enforcement that has roiled federal court dockets across the country.
+Illinois civil courts are fertile ground for a specific type of copyright enforcement that has roiled federal court dockets across the country.
 It remains one of the main areas of the country where these cases thrive.
-If you got a letter from your ISP regarding a Strike 3 Holdings case, call me immediately for a free consultation at 312-994-2424.
+If you got a letter from your ISP regarding a Strike 3 Holdings case, act fast and call me immediately for a free consultation at 312-994-2424.
 I can talk to you about your exposure in the case and the potential outcomes based on your options.
 More information about Strike 3 Holdings cases can be found below:

 Strike 3 Holdings is a new and aggressive player in the copyright enforcement game.
 They file lawsuits across the country alleging that the defendants downloaded and distributed pornographic films using BitTorrent technology used in apps and websites used to watch movies.